Albert Cheng (politician)

-Albert Cheng Jing-Han (born 3 July 1946) is a Hong Kong Canadian radio host, businessman, politician and a Fellow of The Hong Kong Institution of Engineers, past chairman and present Director of the Aircraft Division.
+Albert Cheng Jinghan (born 3 July 1946) is a professional engineer, Hong Kong current affair commentator, businessman, politician and a Fellow of The Hong Kong Institution of Engineers, past chairman and present Director of the Aircraft Division.
+He was appointed by HKSAR Government as Justice of the Peace (JP) in 2007 and he is awarded Gold Bauhinia Star (GBS) in 2010.
+He was named as one of the Time's 25 Most Influential Person in 1997 Hong Kong by Times Magazine and he also named as one of 50 Asia Star in 1998 by Newsweek Magazine.
 He is now residing in Canada.

 Early life and activities in Canada

 Cheng has family roots from Chaozhou, Guangdong.
-He grew up in Hong Kong and received his education in Hong Kong.
+He born in Hong Kong and received his education in Hong Kong.
 Starting as an aircraft maintenance apprentice, he subsequently qualified as an aircraft maintenance engineer in Canada in 1969.
 He became a Canadian citizen four years later.

 He was a delegate to the First Chinese Canadian National Conference in 1975.
 The same year, he served as secretary to the Immigration Policy Action Committee and co-chairman of the National Committee to Save Chinese Barbeque Products.
 In 1976, he became a founding member of the Vancouver Chinese Cultural Centre.
 Cheng coordinated a series of cultural activities in the 1970s, including the Chinatown events for the United Nations' Habitat Vancouver Festival and the Shanghai Ballet national tour in Canada under the auspices of the Canada Council led by the Secretary of State of the federal government.
 From 1977 to 1979, he was a board member of the Vancouver Strathcona Community Center.
 He is the founding president of the Chinese Canadian Association of Hong Kong, which was established in 1988.
 Cheng was granted the Vancouver Community Award in 1978 in recognition of his cultural integrity and contribution especially to the Canadian Chinese community.

 Cheng is the founder and founding president of the Chinese Canadian Association in Hong Kong.